mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/ddd-lightning-tour.md

 <figure><img src="../.gitbook/assets/DDD model.png" alt=""><figcaption><p>How the patterns match up, as presented in Eric Evans's book (2003) and re-drawn by myself.</p></figcaption></figure>

-It may look overwhelmin but don't fear!
+It may look overwhelming but don't fear!

 The central concept is _Model-Driven Design_, which I am sure to come as no surprise—without that, there is nothing more than _either_ theory or some sound coding advice.